-If you suffer from constipation, bloating (several times weekly or daily even), IBS, Crohn’s, or GERD, you’re probably frustrated with your symptoms and confused about what to eat and what to avoid.
-Maybe you’ve tried GAPS, SCD, or paleo and haven’t found success.
-Or if you’re recently diagnosed with SIBO (small intestinal bacterial overgrowth), this post is for you.
-I’ve had a lot of success working with clients whom I’ve coached through a low FODMAP diet, and they’ve finally found relief from GI pain & bloating (and also the helpless feeling that comes with not know what foods trigger GI distress).
-Here’s how to avoid FODMAPs and while that can relive bloating.
+If you suffer from constipation, bloating, IBS, Crohn’s, or GERD, you’re probably frustrated with your symptoms and confused about what to eat and what to avoid.
+Maybe you’ve tried paleo or different gut healing diets and haven’t found success.
+If this sounds like you, or if you’re recently diagnosed with SIBO (small intestinal bacterial overgrowth), avoiding the FODMAP foods may ease your bloating and offer you some relief.

 Here are examples of FODMAP foods: